Azure/Avere/docs/legacy/hpc-cache-preview/preview-prereqs.md

   ![screenshot of virtual network DNS configuration with "default (Azure-provided)" selected under "Servers"](default-dns.png)

 * **NTP** - Azure HPC Cache uses time.windows.com as its NTP server and will set that automatically.

+**Client access**

+Clients can mount the cluster and make NFS requests to access the cache.
+SMB access is not supported.